DennisJaamann/angularbasics/README.md

 <code>git clone https://github.com/DennisJaamann/angularbasics.git</code>

-## Getting started

 ### Initialize node modules needed by the project

-Open up a cmd or terminal and navigate to you project root
+Open up a cmd or terminal and navigate to your project root

 Run following command: